SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 |  | `(2 + 3)` |

 ## Hints
-- Use a stack, namely an `ArrayDeque()`
+- Use a stack, implemented with`ArrayDeque()`
-- Scan through the expression searching for parenthesis
+- Scan through the expression searching for brackets
-   - If you find an opening parenthesis, push the index into the stack
+   - If you find an opening brackets, push the index into the stack
-   - If you find a closing parenthesis pop the top element from the stack.
-This is the index of the opening parenthesis.
+   - If you find a closing brackets pop the top element from the stack.
+This is the index of the opening brackets.
    - Use the current and the popped index to extract the sub-expression [/task-description]
 [code-io /]